Subject of a Report Information

-Two investigators will be present during the interview.
+One or two investigators will be present during the interview.
 Investigative interviews are recorded to assist the investigators with taking effective notes.
 The investigators will ask about what happened in specific detail.
 They also will request the names of witnesses and other evidence that you might have, such as text messages, emails and photos.

 You have the right to have your advisors present with you during the interview.
 While your advisors cannot provide information during the interview, you can request a recess to consult with your advisors when needed.

 The investigators will type up the interview.
 The written version of the interview is sent to you so you can review to ensure that the information is correct; add additional information; or provide additional clarification or explanation.